comradeintense/intensemenuaddon/README.md

 Make sure you enable the addon by ticking the check mark.

-Now the addon is ready to use, activating it by pressing the "D" key in either object mode/edit mode/uv editor area in the viewport.
+Now the addon is ready to use, activating it by pressing the "**D**" key in either object mode/edit mode/uv editor area in the viewport.